Mackenzie King Open & Travelling Scholarship

 - Must be readily understandable to individuals outside your discipline

-- Original or certified copies of official transcripts from all universities attended (ROSI print-outs not accepted); and
+- Original or certified copies of official transcripts (hard copy or e-transcript) from all universities attended (ROSI print-outs not accepted); and

 - Each letter must clearly state the referee’s name and contact information, and display the referee’s signature